nunnatsa/clidownloadserver/README.md

 # clidownloadserver

 This is a simple file server.
-For security, it support non-hierarchy directory (flat directory structure, no sub directories).
+For security, it contains a fixed list of downloadable files, and serves only them.

-The files are stored in the "files" directory as gzip files and served with the "Content-Encoding: gzip" HTTP response header (if the "accept-encoding: gzip" HTTP request header was sent).
+The files are stored in the "files" directory as gzip files

+The server supports three ways to download the files:
+1. If the Accept-Encoding request header contains `gzip`, the server will serve the files "as is" (compressed) and will add the "Content-Encoding: gzip" HTTP response header.
+2. If the Accept-Encoding is missing or not contains `gzip`, the server will serve the uncompressed file.
+3. if the request is for the file with the `.gz` extension, the server will serve the uncompressed file without the `"Content-Encoding: gzip"` HTTP response header.

-We assumes the existance of the metadata/files.json file on build time.
+Building with `go build .` assumes the existences of the metadata/files.json file on build time.
 This is handled in build/build.sh

-To build/build.sh downloads the latest virtctl files from the latest KubeVirt release in github, compress them and generates the files.json file.
+To build/build.sh downloads the latest virtctl files from the latest KubeVirt release in github, compress them and generates the files.json file, and creates a docker image with the server, already populated with the compressed files.

 TODO:
 * [ ] Auto compute the latest KubeVirt version